LordOfWalruses/Arjuns-BSE-Projects/index.md

 -->
 # Starter Project

 My starter project was the digital clock.
 It can tell the time, temperature, date, and even wake you up with an alarm!
+The clock has a lot of intricate components, like the crystal oscilator, which tells time and seconds.
+The whole setup is controlled by two IC (integrated circuit) devices.
+They came precoded, but I had to install it all into the main board.
+There are two buttons on the top that allow the user to change values and view different things.
+The alarm music is played through the passive buzzer, which creates the sound.
+It is basically a speaker.
+For the alarm itself, you can choose your choice of music, and you can select any time for it to go off.
+In addition, the crystal oscillator keeps time in perfect sync, and after a few days of use it is still on time.
+There are quite a few Metal Film Resistors, of varying resistance, and they keep components from being overloaded or shorting out.
+In additions, there are multiple capacitors that temporarily store energy to be kept elsewhere.
+The thermistor, which changes resistance with temperature.
+The IC measures this change in resistance to determine the temperature.
+Finally, the diode at D1 only allows for flow of current in one direction, controlling the flow from going where it shouldn't.

 <iframe width="1008" height="567" src="https://www.youtube.com/embed/ozKAnxqSFMM?list=PLe-u_DjFx7evbB-xhja9iGMLTbCZXLQRI" title="Arjun S. Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>